SA20: Prize money

-The total prize money in the South Africa T20 League for the year 2024 SA20 season, a total prize money of 70 million Rand was awarded.
+The total prize money in the SA20 is R70 million.

 Trophy

 The trophy for the Betway T20 was unveiled in January 2023.
 The 24-carat gold and silver-plated trophy was designed and made by British silverware manufacturers Thomas Lyte.
-It features six handles, representing league’s six founding franchises, with the tournament's logo engraved on the front of the trophy.
+It features six handles, representing league's six founding franchises, with the tournament's logo engraved on the front of the trophy.

 Teams

 The six teams are all owned by existing Indian Premier League franchise owners.